Starting from zero

-Most funding organisations’ portfolios are managed in this way, but it means that our funds could be invested in organisations with activities far removed from our objectives.
 In 2013 we set aside £1 million to be used specifically for social investment.
 This complements the services that we provide directly to our beneficiaries through our staffed helpline.
-We've been able to achieve a financial return at the same time as directly furthering our aims and increasing our overall social impact.
+In this way we are able to achieve a financial return at the same time as directly furthering our aims and increasing our overall social impact.

-We now have £3 million in funds available for social investment, of which nearly £2 million is committed at November 2019.
-We collaborate with the other main social investing organisations, often co-investing and sharing the costs of due diligence investigation and legal documentation.
-Because of our provenance in the financial services industry, and despite our relatively small size, we often take a more adventurous investment stance than other investors.
+We now have £3 million in funds available for social investment, of which £2.5 million was invested or committed at December 2021.
+We collaborate with other social investing organisations, often co-investing and sharing the costs of due diligence investigation and legal documentation.

 Shaping the market